Skip to content

 • the production CLI path still targets the PostgreSQL embedding workflow

-• PostgreSQL-specific embedding dependencies are optional, but a database backend is still required for OMOP access and model registration
+• PostgreSQL-specific embedding dependencies are optional, but OMOP database access is still required for concept metadata

 • database backends other than PostgreSQL have not yet been tested